Visit our Premed Forum for details and discussion of medical school requirements.

 Most often, an initial screen of applicants is done by computer to ensure that basic things like courses taken, GPA and MCAT scores meet a desired minimum.
 After that, it’s all about the person and not the numbers.
 Consider what makes a strong medical school application, and adjust yours accordingly.
 The medical school admissions process is a mix of science and art.
 To get an idea of how competitive your MCAT scores and GPA are, try our Medical School Search tool.

 The commonly accepted coursework requirements for medical school include a minimum of 1 year of:

 If you are planning to do your premedical coursework after you get your undergraduate degree, you can take these courses at nearly any four-year college.

 Your MCAT scores are important.
 They say little about you as a person, but they are given substantial weight by medical schools.
-The sections of the MCAT are similar to the required coursework: physical sciences (physics and inorganic chemistry), biological sciences (biology and organic chemistry), verbal, and a writing sample.
+The sections of the MCAT are similar to the required coursework: physical sciences (physics and inorganic chemistry), biological sciences (biology and organic chemistry), verbal, and psycho-social sciences.